streamingfast/substreams/docs/new/common/packages.md

 ## The Substreams Registry

 In order to facilitate how developers share Substreams packages, the Substreams Registry (https://substreams.dev) was created.
-In the Registry, deelopers can discover and push Substreams.
+In the Registry, developers can discover and push Substreams.

 For example, the [ERC20 Balance Changes](https://github.com/streamingfast/substreams-erc20-balance-changes) package is stored at the registry (https://substreams.dev/streamingfast/erc20-balance-changes/v1.1.0).